ChrisMoller/aplquat/README.md

 # aplquat
 APLquat is an APL extension that implements quaternions.

 Quaternion are extensions of complex numbers.
 A complex number is basically a 2-space vector where the elements are real coefficients of a pair of orthogonal basis vectors.
 Quaternions extend that to 3-space.
 Quaternions have many applications--quantum mechanics, kinematics, field theory, and so on--but my thing is computer graphics so this extension is optimised for that.
 (The extension can, of course, be extended...)

 Quaternions are represented by a 4-element vector:

 &nbsp;&nbsp;&nbsp;&nbsp; $[ s\, a_0i\, a_1j\, a_2k]$

-where $s$ is a magnitude and $a_0$, $a_1$, and $a_2$ are a vector to which the magnitude is applied.
-This has many possible interpretations, but for my purposes in computer graphics, a quaternion may represent a position in space at distance $s$ from the local origin in direction
-$[ a_0\, a_1\, a_2 ]$, or a rotation $s$ around an axis $[ a_0\, a_1\, a_2 ]$.
+where $s$ is a magnitude and $a_0$, $a_1$, and $a_2$ are elements of a vector to which the magnitude is applied.
+This has many possible interpretations, but for my purposes in computer graphics, a quaternion may represent a position in space at location $[ a_0\, a_1\, a_2 ]$, where the scalar component $s$ is zero, or a rotation of $s$ around an axis $[ a_0\, a_1\, a_2 ]$.

-Quaternions have about as many applications as do complex numbers and can be found in areas such as special relativity, electromagnetics, quantum mechanics, and so on.
-This package provides only a subset of quaternion algebra I've found useful for what I do, bu I expect even as it is it can be of use in other areas and nothing says the package can't be extended to include additional function.

 ### Quaternion algebra